-The mission of Health Science Education is to prepare students for employment and/or continuing education opportunities in health care through technical instruction in the classroom, experiential education in the laboratory, work-based learning opportunities at clinical settings, and leadership skills through Health Occupations Students of America (HOSA).
+The mission of Health Science Education is to prepare students for employment and/or continuing education opportunities in health care through technical instruction in the classroom, experiential education in the laboratory, work-based learning opportunities at clinical settings, and leadership skills through WV HOSA - Future Health Professionals.

 The West Virginia Health Science Clusters are based on the national health care skills and national health science career cluster pathways.
 Through health science courses, students can gain an important foundation of knowledge and skills necessary for continued education in health sciences.

 The health care industry is robust and growing nationwide; however, it is actually experiencing a critical shortage of workers.
 These shortages are impacting the quality of care throughout the industry.
 An increased demand for qualified health professionals is expected to continue through the year 2020, resulting in 28 percent of all new wage and salary jobs.

 Our goal is to provide awareness and exploration experiences that motivate students to pursue a profession in the health care field.
 Once students are motivated, it is our intent to prepare students for continued education and/or employment opportunities in health care.

 Health Occupations Students of America (HOSA) is the student organization for Health Science Education.
 HOSA is involved in leadership development, career training, and service projects.
 The primary focus of HOSA is to increase opportunities in health care careers and enhance the delivery of quality health care to all people.
 HOSA provides students with opportunities to attain the knowledge, skills, and leadership characteristics necessary to succeed in a health care profession.
 Nationally, there are over 150,000 members and West Virginia HOSA has over 1,700.